crcn/mesh.js.org/src/common/components/body/docs/api.md

 #### bus wrap(handler)

-Wraps a function as a bus
+Wraps a function as a bus.

 <Tabs>